 As China puts its unique stamp on street dance and exports it around the world, it is also elevating fashion, jewelry, and a new cohort of KOLs along with it.
 Below, Jing Daily looks at why luxury brands should join the movement.

 The power of reality TV (and Wang Yibo)

-When it comes to influencing consumer spending, a CNBData report put Street Dance of China in seventh place for 2020, behind other variety programs like Fourtry, Youth With You 2, and Chuang 2020.
+When it comes to influencing consumer spending, a CBNData report put Street Dance of China in seventh place for 2020, behind other variety programs like Fourtry, Youth With You 2, and Chuang 2020.
 Since then, however, it has become the Chinese reality show with the highest commercial revenue, attracting nearly 30 brand sponsors, including Vivo, Tmall, and Shu Uemura.
 Among them, Champion has reportedly become the first international fashion brand to sponsor the show.

 Yet noticeably absent from this list are high-end brands.
 As Laurence Lim Dally, the founder of Cherry Blossoms Intercultural Branding, points out, luxury has been slow to officially partner with Chinese reality TV, as those sponsorships “seem very commercial.”
 In other words, ads are anything but subliminal: Contestants star in commercials, logos decorate the set, and products are not-so-inconspicuously placed in the corner during interviews.